peterzimon/docs-api/handlebars-themes/helpers/foreach.md

 ---
 title: "foreach"
 date: "2018-10-01"
-meta_title: "Ghost Handlebars Theme Helpers: foreach"
+meta_title: "Handlebars Theme Helpers: foreach"
 meta_description: "#foreach is a special loop helper designed for working with lists of posts.
 Read more about building custom Ghost themes! 👻"
 keywords:
     - api